LiamConnors/docs/docs/usage/new.md

 You can create a new project from the command line using the `zensical new` command.
 Specify a path as an argument to create the project in that directory, or omit it to use the current working directory.
-If you specify a path and it does not yet exist, it will be created for you.
+If you specify a path that does not yet exist, it will be created for you.

 ## Usage